-- First higher high = No action required, first positive sign, expect accumulation or fast rebound.
+- First higher high = No action required, a first positive sign, expect accumulation or fast rebound.

-- Quick test of the previous capitulation = If low volume initiate small long position, if on high volume, wait for more information.
+- A quick test of the previous capitulation = If low volume, initiate a small long position, if on high volume, wait for more information.

 - Accumulation area = Add to the long position on lower prices.